-The design allows for future growth and improves pedestrian access for all, provides enhanced cycling capabilities, new green areas throughout the CBD and creates outdoor dining opportunities for cafes and restaurants along the main strip.
+The main road upgrade focused on improving pedestrian access for all, providing enhanced cycling capabilities, new green areas including outdoor dining opportunities for cafes and restaurants along the main strip.

 Disclaimer: all photos featured are artistic impressions of designs and may differ slightly to actual build.